IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Burst Test Results

 2 – Crest Factor – This is the peak-to-RMS ratio of the stimulus.
-The higher the crest factor, the lower the power that the amplifier must produce.
+The higher the crest factor, the lower the signal RMS voltage and power.

 3 – Load Resistance – This is a resistive load, with an adequate power rating and cooling to handle the amplifier’s output signal.
 The manufacturer determines the lowest resistance for testing the amplifier.

-5 – Output Voltage – The RMS voltage of the full-scale burst segment is analyzed to determine the amplifier’s output voltage.
-The -20 dB segment has little effect on the results, but keeps some amplifiers from going into sleep mode.
+5 – Output Voltage – The RMS voltage of the full-scale burst segment is analyzed to determine the amplifier’s RMS output voltage.

-8 – Measured Power – This is the power calculated by squaring column 5 and dividing by column 3.
+9 – Measured Power – This is the power calculated by squaring column 5 and dividing by column 3.
 Ideally the measured power should equal or exceed the rated power.
-It should be noted that this “power” rating is only for a short waveform segment, which due to its short duration doesn’t generate much power.
+It should be noted that for a burst test this “power” rating is only for a short waveform segment, which due to its short duration doesn’t generate much power.
 It is a reference value that should be de-rated by the crest factor of the program material (6 – 20 dB).
 For the true output power, please see the segment on “Continuous Sine Results” below.

 Continuous Sine Results

 The next section of the I/O matrix reveals the results of the continuous sine test.
 At one time virtually all amplifier testing was done with continuous sine waves.
 With a 3 dB crest factor, it is the electrical equivalent of a mechanical drop test, essentially torturing the amplifier.
 There exists no universal agreement on the length of the test, but the CAF recommends at least 15 seconds.
-Shorter spans don’t reveal the robustness of the power supply design, and longer spans are foreign to how amplifiers are typically used.
-As always, a compromise is required.
-The manufacturer is free to use a longer (or shorter) span, and must indicate it in the matrix.
 The time span and %THD are indicated in the appropriate fields.

 Here is an excellent blog on “Why Sine Waves?”

 The test requires that the amplifier maintain the same amplitude over the time span.
 If the voltage drops during the test, the test is aborted and after an appropriate wait it is repeated with a 1 dB lower level drive signal.
 This is why the matrix includes both the input and output voltage.
 The input voltage that produces the sustainable output voltage becomes the amplifier sensitivity for that particular test.
-Of course an ideal amplifier would not require reducing the drive voltage to make it hold the sine wave, and the input sensitivity would be independent of signal type.
+Ideally, the continuous sine test results should be very similar to the sine burst results.

 10 – Amps – This is the current drawn from the utility power circuit during the test.
 It provides a guideline for the selection of the circuit breaker for the amplifier, representing a worst-case scenario with regard to power draw.